There are two types of people in this world: those who love to blog and those who don’t.

 4. Repurpose your existing eBooks and whitepapers.

-That being said, beware of duplicate content.
-Having duplicate text under multiple URL’s will keep search engines from ranking your content under relevant searches and hurt SEO.
+That being said, beware of duplicate content on your website.
+Having duplicate text under multiple URL’s will keep search engines from ranking your content under relevant searches and hurt your site’s SEO.

 5. Crowdsource new topics from social media.